Do you dream of at least a thousand free ways to drive traffic to your website?

 Actually, this one is a deal-breaker.

-The biggest sources of organic traffic to any blog are the search engines (Google, Bing, Yahoo) - always have been, always will be!
+As I’ve already mentioned, the largest sources of organic traffic to any blog are the search engines (Google, Bing, Yahoo).

 Contrary to the newbie blogger’s belief system, they won’t just start sending you tons of visitors simply because your website exists.

-No, if you want your content to be indexed and, most importantly, to rank high, you'll have to optimize it properly.
+If you want your content to rank high, you’ll have to optimize it properly.

-That being said, mastering SEO is a long and complicated process.
+With that said, mastering SEO is a long, complicated, and overwhelming process.

-Personally, I took this blogging training course and I can't recommend it enough.
+Personally, I took this free blogging training course, and I can’t recommend it enough.